OHS-Hosting-Infrastructure/complaint-tracker/terraform/README.md

 - `providers.tf` lists the required providers
 - `main.tf` calls the shared Terraform code, but this is also a place where you can add any other services, resources, etc, which you would like to set up for that environment
 - `variables.tf` lists the variables that will be needed, either to pass through to the child module or for use in this module
-- `secrets.auto.tfvars` is a file which contains the information about the service-key, and which should not be shared
+- `secrets.auto.tfvars` is a file which contains the information about the service-key and other secrets that should not be shared